 Federal Funding for Diabetes Research and Programs

-- Increase funding for the National Institutes of Health’s National Institute of Diabetes and Digestive and Kidney Diseases and the Centers for Disease Control and Prevention’s Division of Diabetes Translation.
+- Increase funding, and promote policies to further diabetes research and programs, at the National Institutes of Health’s National Institute of Diabetes and Digestive and Kidney Diseases and the Centers for Disease Control and Prevention’s Division of Diabetes Translation.

-- Reauthorization of Special Diabetes Programs for type 1 research and programs in Native American/Alaska Native communities.
+- Funding for the Special Diabetes Program for type 1 research and programs in American Indian/Alaska Native communities.

 - Funding for the National Diabetes Prevention Program to support community-based programs to prevent type 2 diabetes.

-- Ensure public and private health insurance options, including those under the Affordable Care Act, Medicare, Children’s Health Insurance Program and Medicaid, provide access to the services, tools and education necessary to meet the needs of people with diabetes and prediabetes.
+- Ensure public and private health insurance options, including those under the Affordable Care Act, Medicare, Children’s Health Insurance Program, and Medicaid, provide affordable access to the physical and mental health services, medications, devices, technology, and education necessary to meet the needs of people with diabetes and prediabetes.

-- Ensure laws and policies result in fair treatment of people with diabetes, focusing on employment and the Safe at School campaign.
+- Ensure fair treatment of people with diabetes, focusing on employment.

-- Policies specifically focused on reducing the disparate impact of diabetes on minority communities.
+- Specific initiatives to reduce the disparate impact of diabetes in minority communities.

-- Provide scientific expertise on the need for improved means to treat and monitor diabetes with focus on ensuring medically sound criteria for evaluation and establishing needed regulatory pathways.
+- Provide scientific expertise on the need for improved means to treat and monitor diabetes and prediabetes with focus on ensuring medically sound criteria for evaluation, patient reported outcomes, and establishing needed regulatory pathways.

 Federal Coordination on Diabetes

-- Support effort to coordinate the quality of care for diabetes across all federal agencies engaged in the care and management of diabetes.
+- Support efforts to coordinate quality diabetes care across all federal agencies engaged in the care and management of diabetes.